Ipilimumab and nivolumab are types of cancer treatment called immunotherapy. They are used together to treat a number of different cancer types.

 You have ipilimumab and nivolumab every 3 weeks for the first 4 treatments.
 After this, you only have nivolumab every 2 or 4 weeks.

-You continue treatment for as long as it’s working, and the side effects aren’t too bad.
+You usually continue treatment for up to 2 years, as long as it is working and the side effects are not too bad.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver, kidneys and thyroid are working.